 What is a Private Loan and how do I get one?

 Tuition and fees are rising every year, but federal loan limits are not.
 To help you manage the remaining cost of your education, lenders have worked with your school to offer an option for financing: private loans, also known as school-certified private loans or alternative student loans.
-The money borrowed through a private education loan, which is subject to credit approval by the lender, can be used for tuition, room and board, books and supplies, a computer, studying abroad and more.
+The money borrowed through a private student loan, which is subject to credit approval by the lender, can be used for tuition, room and board, books and supplies, a computer, studying abroad and more.
 See the "Private Loans" section for more details.

-How do Stafford Loan interest rates work?
+How do Direct Loan interest rates work?